CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/docs/index.md

 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

 ### Our product(s) 📣
-- A decision-ready briefing with layered visuals that explain how stressor sequences escalate risk in two pilot watersheds.
-- Short term:
+- **Short term**:
   - Identify our response!
   - Two graphs illustrating the effects of disturbance
   - Code for processing datasets to 1) identify tipping points from the datasets, and 2) calculate disturbacne severity, order, frequency, duration (SOFD)from datasets.
   - Graph of Landfire filtered vegetaiton or region of choice
-- Long term:
+- **Long term**:
   - Paper!
 Providing a case study of tipping point drivers in one sample system (forests?)
   - Grant proposal!

 ### Our question(s) 📣
-- How does the SOFD of fire, drought, and development stressors influence ecosystem recovery windows?
+- How does the FODS of fire, drought, and development stressors influence ecosystem recovery windows?
 - Where do short, intense stress clusters lead to the greatest community or ecological vulnerability?
 - LT Who needs this information first (agency partners, community groups, funders) to take action?